Bodywork is a broad term for therapies and manual techniques that involve touching and manipulating the body.

 To understand Thai Bodywork we need to look at it in the context of Traditional Thai Medicine (TTM).

-TTM is composed of five branches:
+TTM is composed of five roots:

 Internal Medicine: mostly the medicinal use of herbs and minerals